 What is Solitary Confinement: Solitary confinement is the isolation of a person in a jail or prison cell for all or nearly all day with little environmental stimulation or opportunity for human interaction.
-Solitary confinement in Virginia is considered 20 hours per day in isolation away from the rest of the prison population for adults, and 17 hours a day for juvenile offenders.
+Solitary confinement in Virginia is considered 20 hours per day in isolation away from the rest of the prison population for adults.
 People who were formerly incarcerated routinely describe people being put in lengthy solitary confinement for minor rule infractions.
 Tyquine Lee, 28, spent more than 600 days in solitary at Red Onion prison in Virginia from 2016 to 2018.
 Red Onion is a supermax prison treated as an "end of the line" facility within the penal system.
 Such excessive use of solitary confinement is torture.

-The Solution: Solitary confinement should be prohibited except in rare circumstances - such as when a prisoner poses a real and imminent threat of physical harm - and only for as little time as necessary.
-VICPP supports SB 108 patroned by Sen. Joseph Morrissey (D) and co-patroned by Sen. Jill Vogel, and HB 1291 patroned by Del.
-Cliff Hayes (D).
-The bill will make the Virginia safer and more just by requiring Virginia prisons and jails to consider humane alternatives before implementing a dehumanizing and barbaric practice that is known to exacerbate and even cause serious mental illness.
+The Solution: Solitary/isolated confinement should be prohibited except in rare circumstances - such as when a prisoner poses a real and imminent threat of physical harm - and only for as little time as necessary.
+VICPP supports bills patroned by Del.
+Glenn Davis (R) and Sen. Joseph Morrissey (D).
+The bills will make the Virginia safer and more just by requiring Virginia prisons and jails to consider humane alternatives before implementing a dehumanizing and barbaric practice that is known to exacerbate and even cause serious mental illness.
+The bills limit the use of solitary/isolated confinement to no more than 15 days.